Secs. 66.1105 and

 When can an allocation transfer take place?

-If funds are available from the Donor TID, the allocation transfer can occur after the municipal resolution is adopted and the JRB approves the allocation.
+If funds are available from the Donor TID, the allocation transfer can occur after the municipal resolution is adopted and the JRB approves the allocation amendment.

 -